Safeguarding: Volunteers and Visitors

-Mr Nick File
+Mr Nick File (DSL)

-Mrs Julie Stainsby
+Mrs Julie Stainsby (DDSL)

 Child protection Advice for Volunteers & visitors

 Nene Valley Primary School’s procedures specify that all volunteers who work with children three or more days in a 30 day period, or overnight, will require an enhanced CRB Disclosure.
 This is to help ensure that unsuitable people are prevented from working with children.
 The School office will inform you as to whether or not you require a DSB Disclosure.
-If you do not, you should not be left unsupervised with children.
+If you do not, you will not be left unsupervised with children.